The Epic of Gilgamesh or He Who Saw the Deep

 But as punishment for their killing of one of the gods' creatures, Enkidu is given a slow death, during which he regrets having grown out of his original savage state.
 Gilgamesh mourns his friend's passing—far more profoundly and at greater length than we might expect of such a stalwart heroic character.

 Gilgamesh himself nearly reverts to savagery, wandering the wilderness in animal skins, searching for the secret of immortality.
 He finds it in nature, of course, in the form of a plant at the bottom of the sea.
-But it is stolen from him by a serpent (shades of a another later allegory?).
-Chastened and a failure, he takes refuge back in Uruk and civilization, once more relying on his one achievement he thinks will endure—the strength of his city walls.
+But it is stolen from him by a serpent (the genesis of another, later allegory?).

-We find a lot of ourselves in our first great hero—and our first great city—of literature.
+We find a lot of ourselves in the first great hero—and the first great civilization—of literature.